 Sun damage is one of our skin’s worst enemies, it really has so much to answer for-uneven pigmentation, dullness, thin skin and all the other signs of skin ageing you can think of.
 Then there is of course the more dangerous impact that the sun has on your skin such as skin cancer and precancerous skin lesions.
 The Fraxel laser can actually effectively treat precancerous skin lesions called Actinic Keratosis.

 There are some things that you should do to help maintain your Fraxel results.
 I strongly recommend using a daily physical sunscreen of at least 30SPF to help you to maintain your results.
-I’d also advice practicing sun safety such as wearing wide brimmed hats and so on.
+I’d also advise practising sun safety such as wearing wide-brimmed hats and so on.
 You could also consider maintenance with the ‘baby Fraxel’ treatment- a gentle laser called Clear + Brilliant from the makers of Fraxel, which offers a fractional laser treatment that is less intense than the Fraxel.

 No. Fraxel will not cause skin cancer.
 It is a safe treatment for all skin colours and can actually treat precancerous skin spots.